 Each age group has its own demand for Phosphorus as follows:

-Some foods rich in Phosphorus are meat, poultry, fish, dairy products, eggs, nuts and seeds, beans, etc.
+Some foods rich in Phosphorus are meat, poultry, fish, dairy products, eggs, nuts and seeds, and beans.

 The above-mentioned minerals are extremely essential to health and natural body growth.
-As such, to achieve an ideal height, you need to have a plan to supplement such vital nutrients daily.
+To achieve an ideal height, you need to have a plan to supplement such vital nutrients daily.